 If you choose to get your iodine needs primarily met through your diet, here are a few tips.
 However, if you are iodine deficient, you may not be able to get enough iodine from food.
 Foods that are high in iodine include:

 - Many species of fish have a high iodine content, but you have to be really careful about the amount of mercury you are ingesting as well.
 One of the best mercury-free fish to load up on are sardines.
 Sardines are small, and their life span is very short.
 Thus, they do not generally expose you to mercury.
-When you do choose fish sources make sure the fish is not farmed.
-Cold water fish seem to be the safest.
+When you do choose fish sources, be sure the fish is not farmed.
+Coldwater fish seem to be the safest.

 - Seaweeds, especially red and brown varieties, are one of the best sources of iodine in the world.
 High consumption of these is the reason the Japanese get so much more iodine than most of us in the rest of the world.
 Ample amounts can be difficult for us to get our hands on here in the West, though.
 It is also important to note that many sources of iodine from the sea are contaminated.